 417 Anthropology and World Problems 3 Data and methods of cultural anthropology applied to the solution of contemporary human problems, emphasizing sustainable development.
 Recommended preparation: 3 hours ANTH; junior standing.
 Typically offered Spring.

-418 Human Issues in International Development 3 Interdisciplinary analysis of complex interaction between tradition and modernity in Third World societies.
-(Crosslisted course offered as ANTH 418, POL S 418, SOC 418).
+418 Human Issues in International Development 3 Interdisciplinary analysis of complex interaction in the context of colonial and post-colonial development.
+(Crosslisted course offered as ANTH 418, POL S 418, SOC 418.)

 450 Ethnolinguistics 3 Anthropological theory and methods applied to the study of cognitive linguistics, or the interrelation of language, mind, and culture.
 Credit not granted for more than one of ANTH 450 and ANTH 550.
 Offered at 400 and 500 level.
 Cooperative: Open to UI degree-seeking students.